molendijk/Frequency-Reference/README.md

   LED D1 should be lit once the Rb reference has reached operating temperature and is frequency locked.

   Notes:
-  - The FE-5650 will initially draw >1A from the 15V regulator.
+  - The FE-5650 will initially, while heating up, draw >1A from the 15V regulator.
   - The FE-5650 takes a few minutes to heat up and lock to the correct frequency.

   ## Trouble shooting
   - In case of no output on the 50MHz port, measure the DC voltages at the outputs of U4 (+3.4V) and U5 (+4.9V).
-  If one of these is absent verify the solder joints of either L1 or L2.
+  If one of these is absent, verify the solder joints of either L1 or L2.

   ## Issues with Rev 1.0.0 built 20251031
   - The SMA Edge-mount connector footprints have a greater ground pin spacing than the "standard" Edge-mount SMA